Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/README.md

 To test evaporative cooling performance, a developed **controlled model** is used:

 - 500mL plastic bottles (representing kiosk containers)
-- A small 3–5L bucket acting as an airflow chamber
+- A small 3L bucket acting as an airflow chamber
 - Fabric materials soaked and wrapped around each bottle
-- PC fans (~12V) to generate controlled airflow
+- Reused PC fans (~12V) to generate controlled airflow

 The fan is placed **5–10 cm away** from the bottle to ensure measurable airflow across the surface.
 The bottle is suspended inside the bucket secured by a 3D printed clamp or placed centrally to standardise airflow exposure.
 We are also using cold tap water to mimic the temperature they could get in Tanzania (around 15 degrees).